End-of-life for branded merch

 What is realistic today

-• Cotton-only garments (100 percent organic cotton tees, totes) can be recycled by mechanical recyclers in the UK.
+- Cotton-only garments (100 percent organic cotton tees, totes) can be recycled by mechanical recyclers in the UK.
 The cotton is shredded and re-spun into low-grade yarn for industrial cloth or insulation.
 The branding does not have to be removed; it shreds along with the fabric.
 Cost: free at most council textile-recycling banks.

-• Cotton-polyester blends (most hoodies and sweatshirts) are harder.
+- Cotton-polyester blends (most hoodies and sweatshirts) are harder.
 Mechanical recycling produces a fibre too short to re-spin.
 Chemical recycling is emerging (Renewcell, Worn Again) but not at scale in the UK.
 For now: textile banks accept blends but they typically downcycle into industrial wiping cloth or are exported.

-• Polyester-only items (fleeces, gilets) recycle into new polyester yarn through chemical recycling at a few UK facilities.
+- Polyester-only items (fleeces, gilets) recycle into new polyester yarn through chemical recycling at a few UK facilities.

-Norma's take-back programme (small scale)
+Norma's take-back programme (in development)

 What you can do